NIF-au/imagetrove/README.md

 Click the blue Log in button.
 You will be redirected to your institution's authentication page, and then back to MyTARDIS.

-## Push dataset to ImageTrove

-For testing, manually push some DICOM files to the local Orthanc server:

-    sudo apt-get install python-httplib2
-    ./import_into_orthanc.py localhost 8042 /path/to/dicom/files

-Check the files in Orthanc's web interface, which runs at http://localhost:8042

 ## Check ingested dataset

     TODO